AsahiLinux/asahi-audio/README.md

 The answer is DSP.
 Computing power has become extremely cheap, cheaper than designing and manufacturing a good speaker.
-Not only this, but research into acoustics and our perception of sound (psyhchoacoustics) has been steadily increasing over the past couple of decades.
+Not only this, but research into acoustics and our perception of sound (psychoacoustics) has been steadily increasing over the past couple of decades.
 We simply plaster over the limitations of tiny, cheap speakers by applying aggressive EQ profiles and other tricks in the digital domain.